Coronavirus digest: Curbs eased in Australia's Melbourne | DW | 27.07.2021

 Moderna is pushing back its planned delivery of a vaccine shipment for South Korea from mid-July to August due to supply problems, a South Korean health official said on Tuesday.

-Official Lee Sang-won said at a briefing that the issue was due to the manufacturing process involving Swiss contract drugmaker Lonza and a Spain-based company which does bottling work for the Moderna vaccine.
+Official Lee Sang-won said at a briefing that the issue was due to the manufacturing process involving Swiss contract drugmaker Lonza and a Spain-based company that does bottling work for the Moderna vaccine.

 Germany registered 1,545 new cases of COVID-19 on Tuesday, taking the total to 3,758,401, according to the Robert Koch Institute (RKI) for infectious diseases.